BlueIsAtlantic/TornadoV/README.md

 ## 📝 Changelog / Versions

+All newer versions have their own changelog in releases.

 ### Version v1.4.1
 - Removed Debris for stability
 - Added custom CrashHandler with .log file creation system.